 In his first season as an Assistant Coach with United, the club clinched its first playoff berth since 2007 and held the best home record in MLS.

 Prior to his rookie season in MLS, Wolff recorded 21 goals and eight assists in 43 games at the University of South Carolina.

 Wolff and his wife Angela have four children –Tyler (ten), Owen (8) Gavin (5) and Ella (3).

 Strength and Conditioning Coach: Brook Hamilton

-2014 will be Brook Hamilton’s third season with the Crew.
-He joins the club after serving in the same capacity with the Ft.
+2014 will be Brook Hamilton’s third season with the Crew as the team's Strength and Conditioning Coach.
+He joined the club for the 2012 season after serving in the same capacity with the Ft.
 Lauderdale Strikers of the NASL.

 Hamilton started his career in 2001 at the world-renowned International Performance Institute on the campus of IMG Academies in Bradenton, Fla., where he worked with athletes in a variety of sports, including current and aspiring MLS, NFL, MLB, NBA and NHL players.